chintanpuggalok/chat-with-me/ReadME.md

 ## Overview

 The Tweet Logger Chrome Extension allows users to upload a file containing tweets and log each tweet item.
 Additionally, users can chat with their tweets by uploading them to NotebookLM.
+Here is the V1

 ## Features